SadAugust/AutoTrimps/README.md

 Download the file below (click the link and when on that page right click the button that says "Raw" and Save Link As...), and save it as mods.js.

-<a href="https://github.com/SadAugust/AutoTrimps/blob/main/userFiles/farmCalc.user.js">Heirloom Calculator</a>
+<a href="https://github.com/SadAugust/AutoTrimps/blob/main/userFiles/farmCalc.user.js">Farm Calculator (zfarm)</a>

-<a href="https://github.com/SadAugust/AutoTrimps/blob/main/userFiles/heirloomCalc.user.js">Farm Calculator (zfarm)</a>
+<a href="https://github.com/SadAugust/AutoTrimps/blob/main/userFiles/heirloomCalc.user.js">Heirloom Calculator</a>

 <a href="https://github.com/SadAugust/AutoTrimps/blob/main/userFiles/autoPerks.user.js">Auto Perks (Perky+Surky)</a>